NREL/ROSCO/docs/source/toolbox_input.rst

 ########################################

 These are pass-through parameters for the DISCON.IN file.
 Use with caution.
+Do not set defaults in schema.

 :code:`LoggingLevel` : Float
     (0- write no debug files, 1- write standard output .dbg-file, 2-